smehralivand/NIH_MIB_Deep_Learning_Preprocessing/VOI_PROCESSING.md

 patient_scan.save_bb_patches('C:/Documents/Patient_001/Patches')
 ```

-Reads the dicom and voi files in folder C:\Documents\Scans\Patient_001 and saves bounding box patches of this scan in folder C:\Documents\Patient_001\Patches.
+Reads the dicom and voi files in C:\Documents\Scans\Patient_001 and saves bounding box patches of this scan in C:\Documents\Patient_001\Patches.

 ```python
 from voi_processing import VoiPatient